stanley-fork/WFGY/TensionUniverse/EventHorizon/README.md

 **Q5.
 Does this framework assume any answer in advance?**

-The encoding rules intentionally forbid “baking in” an answer:
+The encoding rules intentionally forbid baking in an answer:

-- no encoding is allowed to include a hidden bit that simply stores “true” or “false” for a problem
+- no encoding may include a hidden bit that stores “true” or “false”
-- counterfactual worlds (World T and World F) are described **operationally**, as patterns of tension under declared protocols
+- counterfactual worlds are described operationally under declared protocols
-- experiments are about testing whether a given encoding is robust or fair, not about deciding the canonical truth value.
+- experiments test whether an encoding is robust or fair, not the canonical truth value

-If you find a place where an answer seems to be assumed, that is an important bug and should be reported.
+If you find a place where an answer seems assumed, that is a serious bug and should be reported.

 ---